SAP-samples/cloud-espm-cloud-native/README.md

 * In the response it can be seen that the sales order is created with email id `customer1@gmail.com`.
 The first sales order created while Tax service was up will have a non-zero value for `taxAmount` field, while for the sales order created with email id `customer2@gmail.com` will have `taxAmount` as zero as the fallback `taxAmount` is set to zero

 ### Bounded Queue
 The Sales service along with Worker implements the Bounded Queue pattern.
+To achieve reliable messaging [Consumer Acknowledgement and Publisher Confirms](https://www.rabbitmq.com/confirms.html).
+This ensures that messages are not lost and delivered reliably to consumers.
  To see the pattern in action, follow these steps-
 	* Hit the Sales Service by running the url `http://localhost:9993/sale.svc/api/v1/salesOrders/` and POST the sales data.
 	  For e.g.:
 	  `{